wduquette/advent/README.md

 Consequently, we may want a multi-level undo; and if so, we certainly need to tell the user what was undone.

+Alternatively, we can design the game so that undo isn't needed.
+And for some games, undo is undesirable (i.e., if combat is a real thing)

 ### NPCs and Monsters